-There is nothing in this society starts without passion.
-For me, I didn’t take running seriously till 2018, but since then I have loved it and there is no looking back.
+There is nothing in this society that starts without passion.
+I didn’t take running seriously till 2018, but since then I have loved it and there is no looking back.
 It was only natural that later in life I realized how I wanted to pursue it seriously.

 Before we begin discussing the actualities and nitty-gritty of the marathon running, there is one thing you need to know.
-Every trainer, coach and training plan out there have different strategies designed as per different fitness levels.
+Every trainer, coach and training plan out there has different strategies designed for different fitness levels.

 In the end, you have to take all that data, experiment, and turn it into an actionable training plan for yourself.